lucasjellema/slide-viewer/README.md

 - Ability to remove/hide objects from slides
 - Download annotations as JSON file
 - Persistent annotations via localStorage and file storage
+- Dynamic loading of slides and annotations from remote zip files

 ## Usage